The Lady of Shalott tapestry

 This wonderful Pre-Raphaelite tapestry is available in three sizes.

 To order The Lady of Shalott tapestry: use the drop-down arrow in the top right to select a size (the price will show), then select quantity and click on the button to enter the securely encrypted shopping cart.
-You can pay using Visa, Mastercard or PayPal, and then we’ll confirm receipt of your order.
+You can pay using Visa, Mastercard or American Express, and then we’ll confirm receipt of your order.